oracle/terraform-provider-oci/website/docs/d/database_autonomous_database_refreshable_clones.html.markdown

 The following attributes are exported:

 * `items` -
-	* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Autonomous Database.
+	* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Autonomous AI Database.
 	* `region` - The name of the region where the refreshable clone exists.